zanminkian/web-ide/README.md

-# code-server
+# web-ide

 ![1](./cover.jpeg)

 ## What is it?

 A web IDE including all tools what you need.
-For Developer!
+Enjoy coding out-of-box.

 ## Feature

-- Start the env with one line of command.
+- Start the IDE in one line of command.
 Powered by docker.
 - Access IDE in browser.
 Code in any machine any where.
 - A wealth of development tools make you enjoy coding out-of-box.
   - [x] Go